Green Wheel

 Travel

-The Green Wheel network of cycle routes provides over 45 miles of continuous sustainable routes around the city.
-It was one of the first large scale projects PECT delivered for Peterborough and first opened in 2000.
+The Green Wheel network of cycle routes provides just over 60 miles of continuous sustainable routes around the city.
+It was one of the first large-scale projects PECT delivered for Peterborough and first opened in the year 2000.

-Not only does the Green Wheel contribute to a sustainable transport system, it also celebrates over 3,000 years of social, cultural and economic history through colourful interpretation boards and a series of sculptures.
+Not only does the Green Wheel contribute to a sustainable transport system, it also celebrates over 3,000 years of social, cultural and economic history through colourful interpretation boards.

-This £11 million project was 50% funded by the National Lottery through the Millennium Commission, matched by contributions from public and private businesses and voluntary organisation.
+This £11 million project was 50% funded by the National Lottery through the Millennium Commission, matched by contributions from the public, private businesses and voluntary organisations.

 Project Stats